Written by

 Every inactive subscriber you convert is a potential new or repeat donor.

 But remember, it’s not about trying to win back every inactive subscriber.
 Identifying and confirming inactive subscribers who are no longer interested in your mission is a win in itself.
-Removing these subscribers leads to cleaner email lists, more accurate metrics, and, most importantly, your emails go to the people who actually want them.
+Removing inactive subscribers leads to cleaner email lists, more accurate metrics, and, most importantly, your emails go to the people who actually want them.